yiyins2/CS320-FA23/p1/README.md

 This means the code was approved by David Lord (who has permission to make changes), but the code change was written and proposed by olliemath.

 Whenever a line from `git log` contains the text "Merge pull request" and "/", extract the username immediately before the "/".
-Count occurences of usernames in dictionary like the following:
+Count occurences of usernames in a dictionary like the following:

 ```
 {'pallets': 204,